knowlearning/platform/ORGANIZATION.md

 ## Goals

-We aim to provide the go-to option for robust, reliable, universally available, and fairly and transparently priced technical infrastructure for re-mixable learning experiences;
+We aim to provide the go-to option for cutting-edge, reliable, universally available, and fairly and transparently priced technical infrastructure for re-mixable learning experiences;
 while never compromising our non-stick technology values.